REVIEW: Toxic, Sheffield Playhouse

 Part of the relationship’s meltdown is seen through competition about their own oppression.

-When Enright's performer opens up about the racism he has suffered, Hall's character, defined and scarred by homophobia, fails to understand.
+When Enright's performer opens up about the racism they have suffered, Hall’s character, defined and scarred by homophobia, fails to understand.

-Toxic is also the title of one of Britney Spears' most famous songs, so there's a riotous concert scene which all ends in tears before a tragic ending.
+Toxic is also one of Britney Spears' most famous songs, so there's a riotous concert scene which all ends in tears.

 Comment Guidelines